epogrebnyak/abacus/README.md

 `abacus-py` requires Python 3.10 or higher.

-## Next release `0.7.0`

-In the next release 0.7.0 `abacus` shall allow semicolon in account names.
-The `post` command will add new account names to chart, these new account names should start with `asset`, `capital`, `liability`, `income`, `expense` for regular accounts or `contra` for contra accounts.
-Once account was used in a posting, you can refer to it by name only (e.g. `cash` instead of `asset:cash`).
-So far all accounts are at one level, there is no `asset:cash:bank` and `asset:cash:petty` yet.
+## `cx` command line tool (version 0.7.0 and higher)

-The entire accounting cycle will be down to five commands:
+With `cx` command line tool the entire accounting cycle can be performed using just five commands:

-1. `init` (start new project in empty folder),
+1. `init` - start new project in empty folder,
-2. `post` (add new account names to chart and post accounting entry to ledger),
+2. `post` - add new account names to chart and post accounting entry to ledger,
-3. `close` (add closing entries to ledger at accountign period end),
+3. `close` - add closing entries to ledger at accounting period end,
-4. `name` (provide longer and more descriptive account names), and
+4. `name` - define longer account names, and
-5. `report` (provide trial balance, balance sheet or income statement).
+5. `report` - show trial balance, balance sheet or income statement.

+### Textbook example

-For preview you can run the code that solves an excercise from "Accounting Principles" by Weygandt, Kimmel and Kieso, the starting operations of Joan Robinson law office (ed 12, p.
-31):
+Here is an excercise from "Accounting Principles" by Weygandt, Kimmel and Kieso (ed 12, p.
+31) solved with `cx`.

 > Joan Robinson opens her own law office on July 1, 2017.
 During the first month of operations, the following transactions occurred.
+>
 > 1. Joan invested $11,000 in cash in the law practice.
 > 2. Paid $800 for July rent on offi ce space.
 > 3. Purchased equipment on account $3,000.